 In the field of dance, Yorinks helped create a full-length dance/theater piece entitled A Selection with the renowned dance company Pilobolus.

 Among his many published works for adults and children, his writings have been hailed as “one of the most distinctive prose styles in children’s literature.”
 Through his forty years of picture-book making, he has teamed up with many famed illustrators including William Steig, Mort Drucker, David Small, Richard Egielski, and Maurice Sendak.
 His book, Mommy?, was a New York Times bestseller.
-Making Scents, his new graphic novel, will be published in June 2017.
+Making Scents, his new graphic novel, was published in June 2017.

 Bringing all his talents to the fore and compelled by the use of sound in the theater, Yorinks has, for over twenty years, experimented with the relationship between audio and live performance.
 He is at the forefront of a quest to redefine audio theater and create and produce what he has coined A New Theater of Sound for the 21st century—theatrical work in which the core of the dramatic narrative comes primarily from the use of sound—as both a live experience and a recorded and broadcast medium.